20 Winter Driving Tips To Help Keep You Safe On The Road

 • Make sure your windshield wipers and defroster work

-2. Clean All Snow and Ice off Your Vehicle
+2. Clean All Snow And Ice Off Your Vehicle

 It's also critical that you clean snow and ice off your roof, as that can fall and block a window or get onto the vehicle behind you, temporarily blocking their view.